 Behind me, a bright flash of light just about blinded the actor as he held his arms up to block the blinding light that flashed like a camera bulb.

 I turned around, after the light disappeared, and I saw nothing but an old dirt trail, stretching for as far as the eye could see.
 No road, no parking lots, no cars or trucks, and no end of the world in two thousand and thirteen.
 Nothing but an old dirt trail, led out of a town that shouldn't have existed, and now, it stretched out for miles before me.

 "Howdy pardner." said the man who stood behind me, as I turned back around to notice a tin star pinned to his vest.

 "Yep, I'm speakin' to you Injun." he said, as he walked up to me and stuck out his right hand to shake my left hand in a firm grip.

 "Just who are you, and where am I?"
 I asked, as he let go of my hand.

-"Names not important, as I'll be leaving, now that my replacement has arrived." he said as he gazed down the old dusty trail behind me.
+"Name's not important, as I'll be leaving, now that my replacement has arrived." he said as he gazed down the old dusty trail behind me.

-"What do mean, replacement?"
-I asked, as I gazed down the busy town street to see horses hitched to posts and to wagons of a totally different era, traversing up and down the main street, as men, women, and children, moved about the town, as if all of this were real.
+"What do you mean, replacement?"
+I asked, as I gazed down the busy town street to see horses hitched to posts and to wagons from a totally different era, traversing up and down the main street, as men, women, and children, moved about the town, as if all of this were real.

 "You're my replacement.
-The new sheriff here, in Helltown, cause you're here now, to relieve me of my duties.
+The new sheriff, here in Helltown, cause you're here now, to relieve me of my duties.
 Hand over your keys, so I can open the portal, to leave this God forsaken place in time." he told me as he held out his right hand.